-Middle schooler Mila is feeling trapped— a group of basketball playing boys is getting too close, grabbing her, touching her, and then telling her that she’s imagining it.
+Middle schooler Mila is feeling trapped— a group of basketball-playing boys is getting too close, grabbing her, touching her, and then telling her that she’s imagining it.
 Ignoring doesn’t stop the behaviors, neither does telling an adult, telling her friends, or wearing baggier clothing.
 Now her toxic friend Zara is acting mad and jealous that Mila’s getting the boys’ attention.
 Unexpectedly, Mila finds her strength when she starts karate classes.
 That helps her find what works to put a stop to the harassment.
-I highly recommend this essential book; it should be shared widely with middle school boys and girls.

 Long Way Down by Jason Reynolds